streamnative/function-mesh/README.md

 ### Kubernetes compatibility matrix

-The following Kubernetes versions are supported and work as we test against these versions in their respective branches.
+This table outlines the supported Kubernetes versions.
+We have tested these versions in their respective branches.
 But note that other versions might work as well.

 | Function Mesh operator                                                          | Kubernetes 1.16  | Kubernetes 1.17 | Kubernetes 1.18 | Kubernetes 1.19 | Kubernetes 1.20 | Kubernetes 1.21 | Kubernetes 1.22 |
 |---------------------------------------------------------------------------------|------------------|-----------------|-----------------|-----------------|-----------------|-----------------|-----------------|